MICR2209 Introduction to Infectious Diseases and Immunology

 - Students are able to (1) describe the diversity of disease-causing microbes and the major diseases they cause; (2) describe environmental factors that influence the occurrence, transmission and spread of microbes; (3) describe the responses of the immune system to infection; (4) understand tools used in pathogen detection and identification; (5) understand the basis of chemical disease control; and (6) obtain a foundation for more detailed studies of infectious disease-causing microbes and immunology.

-- Typically this unit is assessed in the following ways: (1) online quiz assessment; (2) mid-semester test; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) online quiz assessment; (2) mid-semester test; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.